JonathanSeriesX/dayoneXtwitter/README.md

 #### Notes

 - The free version of Day One supports only one attachment per entry.
-Consider using the Premium trial for full media support.
+Subscribe for a Premium ¯\_(ツ)_/¯ (there is a free trial option)
 - This only works on macOS.
-If you don’t have a Mac, ask a friend or run a macOS VM.
+If you don't have a Mac, find a friend who does or spin up the virtual machine.
-- Initial media thumbnails may appear blank; they’ll load once you switch windows or restart Day One.
+- Media thumbnails in Day One app may appear blank at first; they’ll load once you switch to another window and then back.
-- Retweets longer than ~125 characters will be truncated with an ellipsis (`…`); this is a Day One CLI limitation.
+- Retweets longer than ~125 characters will be truncated with an ellipsis (`…`); this is a limitation of Twitter Archive.
-- The script tracks which tweets have been added to avoid duplicates.
+- The script tracks which tweets have been added to avoid duplicate posts in Day One.

+TODO I don't care what the billionaire thinks
+TODO LLM summaries
+TODO loicensing
+TODO GMT bug